 In Philippians 4:8 Paul writes, “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”
 When we feed on content that is graphic and disgusting in nature, we expose ourselves to the opposite of what the Bible calls us to.

-While on this earth, we are here for the glory of our Father.
+While on this earth, we live for the glory of our Father.
 The things we do and the things we expose ourselves to should reflect that our deepest desire is for the approval of our Father.

 Scripture warns us in Ephesians 5:15-16, “Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.”

-You may not yet be at the point that my friend was as he realized he had littered his brain with the garbage of the world, and you may not be seeking fame through the web.
+You may not yet be at the point that my friend was.
+You may not seek fame through the web.
 But what is the world getting you to watch or laugh at?
 Where is your approval and worth coming from?
 The laughs and the self-serving glory will fade away.
 At the end of the day, only God and His magnificence will remain, not just for a fleeting season, but for eternity.